 Overall both ExpressVPN and NordVPN offer some unique features.

 Features winner: Tie

-The problem, however, is that with NordVPN’s OpenVPN app for Mac OS, they only have an “App Kill Switch”.
+The problem, however, is that NordVPN’s OpenVPN app for Mac OS only has an “App Kill Switch”.
 This means that your traffic is not getting blocked via the firewall if the connection drops, which could expose your IP address to third parties.

-NordVPN informed me they are working to add a network (firewall) kill switch in their Mac OS OpenVPN client, but it remains under development.
+In previous years, NordVPN only offered the “App Kill Switch”, which was pretty much worthless since it does not block traffic, but instead just closes an app.
+NordVPN informed me they are working to add a network-level (firewall) kill switch to their Mac OS OpenVPN client, but it remains under development.

 ExpressVPN Network Lock is one of the most robust and effective kill switches I have tested.
 It even protects users from DNS leaks when switching network interfaces, such as going from ethernet (cable) to WiFi while the VPN is up and running.